libogonek/ogonek/encoding.markdown

 - [Latin-1] as `latin1` in `<ogonek/encoding/latin1.h++>`;
 - [Windows-1252] as `windows1252` in `<ogonek/encoding/windows1252.h++>`;

+Most users don't need to deal directly with an encoding form's class members and can treat them as opaque tag types.
+The higher-level parts of ogonek, like [`text`][text], are preferred for most purposes.

 Each encoding form shall provide the following members.

 #### `code_unit`